 - Accredited Advice.
 Treat this as you would any other significant investment.
 Seek advice from an accredited professional.

 - Travel.
-Consider a trip to Seattle to meet the American Life team and visit the Regional Center to see the property you might invest in.
+Consider a trip to meet the American Life team and visit the Regional Center to see the property you might invest in.

 - Attorney.
 If you wish to emigrate, appoint an immigration attorney.
 American Life has a 'panel' of approved* and experienced EB-5 attorneys.
 Once your attorney has reviewed and assessed your documentation, fund the $539,000 to enable your EB-5 visa petition to be compiled and submitted.